-- The conservation of cultural heritage resources is strongly encouraged.
-Provincial Policy Statement 2020 identifies that built heritage resources and significant cultural heritage landscapes shall be conserved. - This document acknowledges that conservation can take the form of rehabilitation, preservation, or restoration, all of which are forms of conservation recognized by the Parks Canada Standards and Guidelines. - Alterations to properties that are designated or listed under the Ontario Heritage Act should adhere to the standards and guidelines of the Parks Canada Standards and Guidelines for the Conservation of Historic Places in Canada. - Technical advice on the repair, preservation, or general conservation of heritage fabric can be found in the Parks Canada Standards and Guidelines or the National Parks Service of the United States Department of the Interior (Technical Preservation Briefs) or the Historic England Technical Guidance documents (available online).

-• Significant Cultural Heritage Resources should be retained and repaired or rehabilitated, rather than replaced.
+- The conservation of cultural heritage resources is strongly encouraged, and can take the form of rehabilitation, preservation, or restoration, all of which are forms of conservation recognized by the Parks Canada Standards and Guidelines. - Properties which are designated or listed under the Ontario Heritage Act are encouraged to adhere to the standards and guidelines of the Parks Canada Standards and Guidelines for the Conservation of Historic Places in Canada. - Technical advice on the repair, preservation, or general conservation of heritage fabric can be found in the Parks Canada Standards and Guidelines or the National Parks Service of the United States Department of the Interior (Technical Preservation Briefs) or the Historic England Technical Guidance documents (available online). - Heritage resources should be retained and repaired or rehabilitated, rather than replaced.
 The demolition of cultural heritage resources is discouraged.